-MDCG guidance on Class I medical devices is a valuable resource document for Class I Manufacturers.
+MDCG guidance on Class I medical devices is a valuable resource document for Class I medical devices Manufacturers.
 Manufacturers can place the devices by following the steps mentioned below.

-Steps for placing a Class I Medical Device.
+Steps for placing a Class I Medical Devices

 Step 1: Integrate MDR into the existing Quality Management System.